curqu/duckweed-spread-comp/README.md

 ## 2. Data derived from other sources

-NA
+N/A

 ## 3. Recommended citation for this data/code archive

+[removed for peer review]

 # DATA & CODE FILE OVERVIEW

-This data repository consist of 9 data files, 2 code scripts, and this README document, with the following data and code filenames and variables
+This data repository consist of 15 data files, 2 code scripts, and this README document, with the following data and code filenames and variables.

 ## Data files and variables

-See col_names.md in data folder
+For all .csv data files: See col_names.md in data folder For example image analysis: See photo_info.md in img_analysis_eg folder

 ## Code scripts and workflow